noahehall/theBookOfNoah/0current/aws/0aws.md

       - [manage private keys (pem)](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html)
       - [import an existing key pair into aws](https://docs.aws.amazon.com/cli/latest/reference/ec2/import-key-pair.html#examples)

+## basics

+### best practices/gotchas

+- gotchas
+  - not all services are available in all regions
+  - not all services cost the same in all regions
+- picking a region
+  - service availability, pricing, latency, compliance (law), SLAs

 ## terminology

-- region: a name set of AWS resources in the same geogrpahical area: contains at least 2 availability zones
-- availability zone: distinct location within a region thats insulated from failures in other availability zones
 - canonical ID: identifies a specific user/account/resource across all of AWS
   - anonymouse user: 65a011a29cdf8ec533ec3d1ccaae921c
 - groups